bradp/avatars/README.md

-# Howdy
+# Avatars

-A WordPress plugin to remove "Howdy" from the admin bar.
+A WordPress plugin to remove avatars from your WordPress site.